RBGKew/bioinfo-utils/docs/sftp.md

 ## Private SFTP

-This service allows Kew staff to send and recieve data as well as private sharing of colaborateive documents
+This service allows Kew staff to send and receive data as well as private sharing of collaborative documents

 In order to set up the SFTP accounts contact one (or all) of [Eduardo Toledo](mailto:e.toledo@kew.org), [Matthew Clarke](m.clarke@kew.org) or  [Reinis Rozkalns](mailto:r.rozkalns@kew.org).